Overweight / obesity

 • hs-CRP measurement is not recommended as a screening method

-• better indicators of successful treatment and prevention of CVD are usually reductions in body weight, waist circumference, plasma lipid levels, and blood pressure
+• better indicators of successful treatment and prevention of CVD are reductions in body weight, waist circumference, plasma lipid levels, and blood pressure

 Sleep disorders